 This is completely verboten in every country we visited.
 Be warned: the police will nail you with a serious ticket if you get caught speeding past another car in the right lane of the highway.

 The passing lane is the left lane.
 As soon as you are done passing someone in that lane, you move to the middle or right lane immediately.
 Otherwise, you risk getting rear-ended (or worse) by that Ferrari or Mercedes whipping past you at 200 kms (or more) an hour.
 Even when you may be going 160 km an hour.

 As tips for driving in Europe go, it’s vital to remember that nobody ‘sits’ in the left lane as they slowly pass someone.
 Nor do drivers pass moral judgement on other drivers who are going faster than them either.
 Drivers in Europe pass and then immediately move to the right lane; and so should you.

 If only this tradition could be grafted onto our driving culture in North America!

 There are strict speed limits in Europe and they are heavily enforced by police radar and automatic cameras that will send you a ticket in the mail, even after you’ve returned home.

-Some of the speeds traveled are astonishing (think 200 km/125 m per hour) and not just a little frightening.
+Some of the speeds traveled are astonishing (think 200 km/125 m per hour) and a little frightening.
 The downside of no speed limits is of course that when car accidents happen, they are catastrophic and deadly.
-Keep to the right except to pass, and when you do pass, make it quickly and safely.
+Keep to the right except to pass, and when you do, pass quickly and safely.

 Safety rules and regulations